When art is not enough: Activism for the transgender Community

 Art in the public sphere denotes discussion and openness, a need to be active, a need to command a space; not just to exist but to live.
 But when is art not enough?
 When do we need more?

-This symposium, When Art is Not Enough: Activism for the Transgender Community, accompanies Dylan Fox's solo exhibition A Manipulation of Terms at NN Contemporary Art.
-The symposium focuses in on the aims of Dylan Fox’s artistic practice by bringing together practitioners from the transgender and queer community to contemplate their individual experiences.
-The day investigates: what it means to be actively queer today, what needs to be communicated to activate a change in how society views gender, and what kind of change that activism strives to achieve.
-Naturally, this discussion also questions how this activation could be communicated to a wider public, and how techniques of communication can be employed in the public sphere, online, and through the mode of open form.
+The symposium, When Art is Not Enough: Activism for the Transgender Community, accompanied Dylan Fox's solo exhibition A Manipulation of Terms at NN Contemporary Art in April 2018.
+The symposium focused in on the aims of Dylan Fox’s artistic practice by bringing together practitioners from the transgender and queer community to contemplate their individual experiences.
+Dylan Fox was joined by London based experimental choreographer Malik Nashad Sharpe, Montreal based Youtube activist Chase Ross, and Northampton based independent curator Billy Hawes.
+The day investigated: what it means to be actively queer today, what needs to be communicated to activate a change in how society views gender, and what kind of change that activism strives to achieve.
+Naturally, this discussion also questioned how this activation could be communicated to a wider public, and how techniques of communication could be employed in the public sphere, online, and through the mode of open form.
+The plenary panel discussion resulted in producing an action plan based on the days events, to be used to activate the changes needed moving forward.

 About the Speakers: